Herbert Hugh Thompson

-Dr. Herbert Hugh Thompson is a computer security expert, an Adjunct Professor in the Computer Science Department at Columbia University, and the Chief Technology Officer of Symantec.
-He is also the Program Chairman of RSA Conference the world's largest information security conference with over 25,000 attendees annually.
+Herbert Hugh Thompson is a computer security expert, an adjunct professor in the Computer Science Department at Columbia University, and the Chief Technology Officer of NortonLifeLock.
+He is also the Chairman of RSA Conference the world's largest information security conference with over 25,000 attendees annually.
 Thompson is the co-author of a book on human achievement titled The Plateau Effect: Getting from Stuck to Success published by Penguin in 2013 and has co-authored three books on information security including, How to Break Software Security: Effective Techniques for Security Testing published by Addison-Wesley, and The Software Vulnerability Guide published by Charles River 2005.
-He is perhaps best known for his role in exposing electronic voting machine vulnerabilities as part of the HBO Documentary Hacking Democracy.
+He is known for his role in exposing electronic voting machine vulnerabilities as part of the HBO Documentary Hacking Democracy.
 He was named one of the "Top 5 Most Influential Thinkers in IT Security" by SC Magazine and has been referred to by the Financial Times as "One of the world’s foremost cryptology and internet security experts."